bram-atmire/bram-atmire.github.io/_posts/2018-08-26-100-days-of-code-day-07-duplicates-part-deux.markdown

 In my [post from yesterday](http://bram-atmire.github.io/100daysofcode/2018/08/25/100-days-of-code-day-06-duplicates.html) I mentioned the challenges around duplicates.

+# Back to dealing with duplicates

 The basic duplicate qualification algorithm I use is checking:
-- if the item count of the repository is the same
+* if the item count of the repository is the same
-- if they are based in the same country
+* if they are based in the same country

 Aside from this, I also test if the URL already appears in a similar form.
 HTTP vs HTTPs etc.